-Monitoring and Review: This policy is subject to continuous monitoring, refinement and audit by Dr Peter Gardner (Managing Director), the Advisory Board and Mr David King (Headmaster).
-The Proprietor will undertake a full annual review of this policy and procedures, inclusive of its implementation and the efficiency with which the related duties have been discharged.
-This discussion will be formally documented in writing.
-The Proprietor recognises the expertise staff build by undertaking safeguarding training and managing safeguarding concerns.
+Monitoring and review: This policy is subject to continuous monitoring, refinement and audit by David King (Headmaster) and Dudley Manning (Head of Pastoral Care) who is the Designated Safeguarding Lead (DSL).
+The Managing Director will undertake a full annual review of this policy and procedures, inclusive of its implementation and the efficiency with which the related duties have been discharged.
 Any deficiencies or weaknesses recognised in arrangements or procedures will be remedied immediately and without delay.
+If significant changes to the systems and arrangements take place, or if legislation, regulatory requirements or best practice guidelines so require it will be reviewed earlier than the published date.
 All staff will be informed of the update/reviewed policy and it is made available to them in either a hard copy or electronically.